What’s inside a Title Register

 Yes.
 You can select a postal copy option during checkout.
 Documents are professionally printed and posted to your address.
 Postal orders may take up to 10 working days depending on delivery location.

 Yes.
-All payments are processed securely through our approved payment providers (such as PayPal, Stripe, or Mollie).
-We do not store your card details, and all transactions use encrypted connections.
+Payments are processed securely through approved payment providers.
+We do not store your card details and all transactions use encrypted connections.

-Once an order is submitted and processing begins, it cannot be cancelled or modified.
-If an error occurs (for example, wrong property details), contact our team immediately at contact@landregistrycheck.co.uk with your order reference.
+Once an order is submitted and processing begins, it cannot usually be cancelled or modified.
+If you believe an error has been made, contact our team as soon as possible at contact@uklandregister.co.uk with your order reference.

-Yes.
-All receipts and payment confirmations are automatically emailed to you.
+Receipts and payment confirmations are emailed automatically.
 If you require a formal VAT invoice, please email us with your order number.

 Documents are sent by email in PDF format to the address you provide.
 Please check your spam or junk folder if you haven’t received them within the estimated timeframe.
 Postal orders are dispatched using Royal Mail.

-Some documents, such as historical deeds or complex title packs, require manual retrieval from archives.
+Some documents require manual retrieval from archives.
 We’ll notify you by email if additional time is needed.
-In rare cases where a document cannot be obtained, you will receive a full or partial refund.
+In rare cases where a document cannot be obtained, you may receive a full or partial refund.

 Yes.
 Our service is open to both UK and international customers.
 Documents are delivered electronically, so anyone with an internet connection and valid payment method can order.

-If your estimated delivery window has passed, please contact our support team.
+If your estimated delivery window has passed, contact our support team.
 We’ll check the order status and resend the files if necessary.
-Email us at contact@landregistrycheck.co.uk or call 0333 335 7098.
+Email contact@uklandregister.co.uk or call 0333 335 7098.

 Yes.
 We comply with the UK Data Protection Act 2018 and GDPR.
-All customer information is processed securely.
+Customer information is processed securely.
 You can learn more in our Privacy Policy.

 The title register includes details about the owner, property rights, restrictions, and charges or mortgages affecting the land.
 It’s divided into three sections: Property Register, Proprietorship Register, and Charges Register.